Bentonville animal services manager resigns

 BENTONVILLE -- Alison O'Neill, the city's animal services manager, resigned last week, Debbie Griffin, city director of administration, confirmed.

 O'Neill, 33, was hired as the animal services manager in March 2021.
-She had worked in the city Planning Department since 2016 before being hired into the her new role.
+She had worked in the city Planning Department since 2016.

 Her ending salary was $66,352, according to the city.